Our Holiday Budget Planner Will Let You Play Santa Without Going Broke

 We promise: If you set aside an hour to review your numbers, you’ll emerge in the new year feeling much better.

-To make it a little easier (and a lot more fun), we’ve created something special just for our Penny Hoarders: A free holiday budgeting worksheet.
+To make this a little easier (and a lot more fun), we’ve created something special just for our Penny Hoarders: A free holiday budgeting worksheet.

 Before filling it out, get in the swing of things with these eight tips…